MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 - Like in the previous exercise, adapt the server name and root directory.

-  > :gem: you can use the existing `todolist-repo` directory you have been
+  > :gem: you can use the existing `todolist-repo` directory you have been using
-  > using in previous PHP todolist exercises.
-There is no need to clone another
+  > in previous PHP todolist exercises.
+There is no need to clone another copy.
-  > copy.
   >
-  > :gem: in the DNS exercise, you should have configured a wildcard domain
+  > :gem: in the DNS exercise, you should have configured a wildcard domain name
-  > name like `*.john-doe.archidep.ch`.
-This means that any subdomain you
+  > like `*.jde.archidep.ch`.
+This means that any subdomain you want under
-  > want under `john-doe.archidep.ch`, for example
+  > `jde.archidep.ch`, for example `todolist.jde.archidep.ch`, should reach your
-  > `todolist.john-doe.archidep.ch`, should reach your server.
+  > server.

 - PHP FPM uses the [FastCGI protocol][fastcgi] to receive requests to execute PHP code.
 This means that you cannot use [nginx's `proxy_pass`